How we safeguard the children and young people we work with

 - If privacy is needed, ensure that other staff are informed of the meeting and its whereabouts

 Staff and volunteers should never:

-Engage in sexually provocative or rough physical games,
+- Engage in sexually provocative or rough physical games, including horseplay

 Staff and volunteers should:

-Be aware that someone might misinterpret our actions no matter how well intented
+- Be aware that someone might misinterpret our actions no matter how well intended

 suggestive remarks or gestures about, or to a child or young person, even in fun